voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 +++
 title = "Rendering"
 description = "How to turn voxels into pixels?"
+[taxonomies]
+categories = ["rendering"]
+tags = ["rendering"]
 +++

+Drawing voxels seems easy at a glance, they're just cubes after all!

-There are many ways of rendering voxels (an infinite number, in fact!), depending on the way they should look like, the underlying storage, performance and resource considerations, general method used, *etc. etc.* ...
+However, there's actually an infinite amount of ways to render voxels, depending on the way they should look like, the underlying storage, performance and resource considerations, general method used, *etc. etc.* ...

 It all depends on what ***you*** ultimately want to *do*.